atzori/atzori.github.io/projects/wfn/index.md

     }

 ### Example 2: forcing the computation to be run against a given endpoint (dbpedia)
+Calling a function that is registered on a remote server can be done easily.
+In the following we are forcing to use the `fn:concat` (string concatenation) function implemeted in the remote DBpedia server.

     PREFIX wfn: <http://webofcode.org/wfn/>
     PREFIX fn: <http://www.w3.org/2005/xpath-functions#>